iota-community/treasury-web/pages/voting-tutorial.md

 Congratulations!
 You have completed the voting and can now wait until the defined time frames have passed.
 Changing your opinion or stopping to vote is now also possible and follows the same steps as described before.
 The only difference is that now votes that have been counted for you already are not influenced by your decision and remain counted even if you stop voting.

-Case three: Adding new received tokens to an already existing vote
+## *Case three: Adding new received tokens to an already existing vote.*

 Should you receive more tokens in a wallet that is already participating in voting, you can easily merge these freshly received tokens to your existing vote.
 Firefly will highlight once new tokens are available in a Wallet and highlight the "manage vote" option.